ebzzry/ebzzry.github.io/src/git-github.md

 ## Basics

-### Initial Use
+### Initial use

-To make things easier later on, you'll need to create a `.gitignore` file.
+To make things easier later on, you’ll need to create a `.gitignore` file.
 The .gitignore file specifiles files that will be excluded from the repository.
 Some of these are binary files, and error messages that are generated during compilation.